sandrb/yournews/README.md

 # yournews

-Seminar project by Sander Breukink
+Seminar project by Sander Breukink, see the report for information.